 1 May 2012: The coaster for the Day in the Park project arrived in Mpimbwe.

 2012: Collaborating with Usevya Development Society (UDESO) to Initiation and construction of Usevya Youth and Education Center (UYEC).

 August 2011: Founding workshop attended by Regional, District, local and traditional community representatives.

 2011: Peter Genda and Emily Fitzherbert found WASIMA campaign after Emily’s research with Omari Kwilasa showing strong resentment among Sukuma against lion dancers requesting rewards for lions hunted in the national park.

-WASIMA aims to develop a culture of strong local environmental stewardship by harnessing the power of traditional policing institutions, linking environmental education, local development and environmental conservation.
+WASIMA aims to develop a culture of strong local environmental stewardship by harnessing the power of traditional policing institutions in halting illegal lion killings, linking environmental education, local development and environmental conservation.